samply/bbmri-fhir-gen/README.md

   bbmri-fhir-gen [directory] [flags]

 Flags:
   -h, --help          help for bbmri-fhir-gen
-  -n, --num int     Number of patients to generate (default 100) -s, --start int   Patient index to start with
+  -n, --num int       number of patients to generate (default 100) -s, --start int     patient index to start with
-      --version     version for bbmri-fhir-gen
+      --tx-size int   number of patients per transaction (default 100) --version       version for bbmri-fhir-gen
 ```

+The generator will generate FHIR transaction bundles in JSON format and put each bundle as file in the directory specified.
+The defaults will generate one transaction bundle called `transaction-0.json` with 100 patients.
+If you specify a total number (-n) higher than 100, more than one file will be generated.
+You can generate additional patients with new identifiers by specifying a custom start value (-s).

 ## License